 The New Carlsberg Foundation puts emphasis on the following aspects:

-- the exhibition should address significant currents and issues in society in relevant ways.
+- address significant currents and issues in society in relevant ways.

-- the exhibition should take its starting point in Denmark while also applying a global outlook on art.
+- take its starting point in Denmark while also applying a global outlook on art.

-- the exhibition should involve professional and passionate educational initiatives that makes art accessible, present and relevant to audiences.
+- involve professional and passionate educational initiatives that makes art accessible, present and relevant to audiences.

 The application must include